jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration1Requirements.md

 Unit tests are essential in a large-scale project, because the entire code base can be tested regularly and automatically as it is being developed.
 In the strictest application of Test-Driven Development (TDD), the tests are written _before_ the code, which helps solidify requirements and write testable code.

 A sample test file is provided in the /project/tests directory.
 This directory must be a sibling to your _src_ directory.
-When you _make_ the tests, they will generate an executable (in build/bin) which, when executed, displays a report of the tests.
+When you _make_ the tests by running the makefile in the `project/tests` directory , they will generate an executable (in build/bin) which, when executed, displays a report of the tests.
 Use this file as a guide to your own testing.
 While the requirements for testing in Preliminary Turn-in #2 (more later) are rather light, you can expect a much more robust testing requirement in later iterations.
 Do not slack on making good tests for your code!

 ### Google Style Guide Compliance